TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-20-painful-experience-over-solutions-extend-configuratin-in-easy-admin-bundle-with-collector.md

 <img src="/assets/images/posts/2018/collector-easy-admin-bundle/pass.png" class="img-thumbnail">

-ConfigPass?
+I notice `*ConfigPass` suffix.
 Is that like `CompilerPassInterface`, a collector-pattern used in Symfony to modify services in the container?

-I open it from curiosity:
+Being curious I open `NormalizerConfigPass.php` file:

 ```php
 <?php